Should You Cover Microgreen Seeds? – A Test

 radish microgreens 2-days after seeding

 Great germination on this tray of radishes.
-Yellow color is because they were covered and received no light.
+The yellow color is because they were covered and received no light.

 Covered & No Weight